 HIGHLIGHTS from the Weekend…

-This weekend your child learned that Jesus is worth loving more than anything else.
+This weekend, talk to your child about how Jesus is worth loving more than anything else.
+Read Mark 14:3-9 together and talk about what happened in the story.
 While Jesus was having dinner at a friend’s house Mary came to see Him.
 She opened a very expensive bottle of perfume and poured it on His head and feet and then wiped His feet with her hair.
 The friends at the dinner were very upset because they thought she had wasted the perfume, but Jesus was pleased.
 He told the friends to leave her alone.
 Mary showed her love for Jesus by serving Him.
 She loved Jesus even more than her fancy perfume and was willing to give all she had to honor Him.
-(Matthew 26:6-13; Mark 14:3-9; John 12:1-8)

 - Jesus is worth loving more than anything else.